47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 $ ssh-keygen -t rsa -b 4096 -C "Travis Deploy Key" -f travis-deploy-key
 ```

-After that, you'll see 2 new files in your folder: `travis-deploy-key` and `travis-deploy-key.pub`
+After that, you'll see two new files in your folder: `travis-deploy-key` and `travis-deploy-key.pub`

-_**Note:** If you are creating the keys in your project maybe you should add these files in your .gitignore file_
+_**Note:** If you are creating the keys in your project maybe you should add these files to your .gitignore file_.

 **2- Add key to GitHub Project**

 Add the content of `travis-deploy-key.pub` in the `Deploy Key` section of the GitHub project's setting page.

 Navigate to `Setting` > `Deploy Keys`.
-Make sure you allow write access in order to push in this repository
+Make sure you allow write access in order to push in this repository.

 **3- Encrypt your keys**

 Travis needs the keys for publishing the microsite in `gh-pages` branch.
-It's very important that you encrypts your keys using `travis` command line.
-You have to install travis
+It's very important that you encrypt your keys using the `travis` command line.
+You have to install travis:

 ```
 $ gem install travis
 ```

-_**Note:** One important thing is that you only can to have 1 file encrypted in Travis, and if you need more keys you should use `tar` for joining your different keys.
+_**Note:** An important thing to remember is that you can only have one file encrypted in Travis.
+If you need more keys you should use `tar` for joining your different keys.
 In our example, we only are going to use the key_

-We have to encrypt `travis-deploy-key` file and we have to add to GitHub the encrypted file.
+We have to encrypt the `travis-deploy-key` file and we have to add the encrypted file to GitHub.

-Firstly, we must be logged in travis:
+First, we must be logged into travis:

 ```
 $ travis login